AlexRamey/cs4501-site/user_stories.md

 ## Checkout Page

 1. As a merchant, I wish to have my payments processed and verified by a third party

+## Account (Iteration 4)

+1. As a seller, I wish to be able to create an account on this site to list my items for sale
+2. As a buyer or seller, I wish to be able to log into my account on this site to check activity
+3. As a buyer or seller, I wish to be able to log out of my account on this site so that people I share my computer with cannot see my listings
+4. As a user, I wish to see a personalized message on the home page after I log in
+5. As a seller, I wish to be able to create a new listing if I have something to sell
+6. As a seller, I wish to be able to update a listing in case any information changes
+7. As a seller, I wish to be able to remove/delete a listing in case the product no longer exists anymore
+8. As a seller, I wish to be able to see my most recently listed products on home page (if I am logged in)